freestarcapital/pubfig-adslot-vue-component/README.md

 **adRefresh**
 An *optional* number bound to the ad refresh.
 You can increment this value to trigger a refresh of the ad slot.

+### API Methods

+**FreestarAdSlot.setPageTargeting**
+Proxy for the GPT setTargeting call to set page level targeting. (use a ref, e.g. this.$refs.freestarAdSlotRef.setPageTargeting(key, value)) See [GPT documentation](https://developers.google.com/doubleclick-gpt/reference#googletag.PubAdsService_setTargeting) for more details

+**FreestarAdSlot.clearPageTargeting**
+Proxy for the GRP clearTargeting call to clear page level targeting. (use a ref, e.g. this.$refs.freestarAdSlotRef.clearPageTargeting()) See [GPT documentation](https://developers.google.com/doubleclick-gpt/reference#googletag.PubAdsService_clearTargeting) for more details
 ### Glossary

 **placementName**